ledaacn/TheShadowActsAlone/README.md

 Rather than presenting complete loss of control, the project creates a small tension between obedience and autonomy, asking a simple question:

 **What happens when your reflection begins to have a mind of its own?**
+## How to Run / Install
+1.Mount the Kinect in a suitable position above the projection screen so it can clearly track participants’ full bodies.

+2.Position the projector so that the image is correctly aligned with the screen.

+3.Download and install the required software and drivers.

+4.Open the project software.

+5.Connect the Kinect and projector to the computer.

+6.Check that the Kinect is tracking participants correctly and that the projector is working as the display output.

+7.Run the project.

+8.Send the final output to the projector and switch to full-screen mode to begin the interaction.